shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 If you finish the exercises early you could:

-1. Work on P3<br>
+1. Get started on P3 (or finish working on P2)<br>
 -and/or-
-2. Look at the [exams from previous semesters](http://www.ecst.csuchico.edu/~trhenry/classes/211.s17/exams.html) and write solutions to the linked list questions
+2. Look at the [exams from previous semesters](http://www.ecst.csuchico.edu/~trhenry/classes/211.s17/exams.html) and try writing solutions to the linked list questions

 ## Lab 04 Submissions